hoferand/wdl/README.md

 In addition to the CLI, we provide a web playground for writing and testing workflows.
 The playground leverages the [Monaco Editor](https://github.com/microsoft/monaco-editor) for editing workflows, WASM for providing parser checks inside the browser while writing code, and WebSockets for testing workflows with an interpreter instance in the back end.

-The Playground showing an error because of a missing semicolon:
+The playground showing an error because of a missing semicolon:
 ![The Playground showing an error.](assets/playground-error.jpg)

 The playground during the execution of a workflow and waiting for user input: